Intelligent Poker dot com The Intelligent Guide to Texas Hold'em Poker Book Cover - The Intelligent Guide to Texas Hold'em Poker

 nut-straight—the highest possible straight that can be formed with the cards on the board.

-Omaha—a variation of Hold’em where players receive four pocket cards.
+Omaha—a variation of Hold’em in which players receive four pocket cards.
 A total of five community cards appear on the board, but the players are only allowed to use three of them to form their hand.
 Players must use two of their four pocket cards to make their hand.

-Omaha Eight or Better—a variation of Omaha where the high and low hands split the pot.
+Omaha High-Low Eight-or-Better—a variation of Omaha in which the high and low hands split the pot.
 Each player is allowed to form two different hands, one using any two of their pocket cards to make the best possible high, and one using any two of their pocket cards to make the best possible low.
 To claim the low hand, there can be no card higher than an eight.
 Straights and flushes do not count in determining low.
 If no low hand qualifies, the high hand wins the entire pot.

 outs—cards that will improve a hand.
 For example, if you have four to a flush, there are nine outs for making a flush.